-Leveraging E3 ligases and the UPS as a new treatment modality
+Leveraging E3 ligases and the ubiquitin proteasome system as a new treatment modality

 Normal cellular physiology requires highly orchestrated and regulated processes that operate at the level of individual proteins.
 The ability of proteins to respond to stimuli quickly and in a coordinated fashion requires protein function to be readily controllable.
-One of the most exquisitely ordered cellular systems governing cellular proteins is the UPS.
+One of the most exquisitely ordered cellular systems governing cellular proteins is the ubiquitin proteasome system (UPS).